MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 - **VortexHttpAttempts**  Number of attempts to contact Vortex.
 - **VortexHttpFailures4xx**  Number of 400-499 error codes received from Vortex.
 - **VortexHttpFailures5xx**  Number of 500-599 error codes received from Vortex.
-- **VortexHttpResponseFailures**  Number of Vortex responses that are not 2XX or 400.
+- **VortexHttpResponseFailures**  Number of Vortex responses that aren't 2XX or 400.
 - **VortexHttpResponsesWithDroppedEvents**  Number of Vortex responses containing at least 1 dropped event.